cleopollinger/isba4775/README.md

 This is a System Architecture Diagram based off of our lab in class.
 I used the same methodology that we learned in class to apply my learning to a real world example.
 I incorporated an example from my personal life.
 I used my Dad's home office for a reference and my Brother's room.
 My Dad's office is located right next to my Brother's room, which is convenient for both parties because the wiring isn't too far apart from each person's end devices.
 I used desktop PCs as end devices wired to switches and connected to the same router.
 I am pretty sure this is how it is physically set up in my house, but not accurate to the IP addresses or types of hardware.

 ###  2. Step-by-Step Configuration Guide
+**OBJECTIVE: To set up a basic network, without modem and wired-end devices**

 When setting up a basic Wide Area Network (WAN) these are a few guiding steps to help ensure it works properly.

 1. [ ] 1.
 Gather all necessary equipment and materials
-   - set it up
+ - set up end devices
-   - make sure things are plugged in and working properly
+ - make sure things are plugged in and working properly through ethernet cables
+ - turn on devices and or hardware
-2. [ ] 2.
+3. [ ] 2.
 Once all equipment is gathered make sure to plug the cables into a switch
 - make sure that the cables are plugged into the appropriate spots
 - make sure that the cables are plugged in all the way
 - make sure that the switch is on